District 9: Release

+District 9 held its world premiere in 23 July 2009 at the Reading Gaslamp 15 at San Diego Comic-Con, with Copley, Blomkamp and Jackson in attendance.
+It was released by TriStar Pictures on 14 August 2009.

 Marketing

 Sony Pictures launched a "Humans Only" marketing campaign to promote District 9.
 Sony's marketing team designed its promotional material to emulate the segregational billboards that appear throughout the film.
 Billboards, banners, posters, and stickers were thus designed with the theme in mind, and the material was spread across public places such as bus stops in various cities, including "humans only" signs in certain locations and providing toll-free numbers to report "non-human" activity.
 This marketing strategy was designed to provoke reactions in its target audience (namely, sci-fi fans and people concerned with discrimination), hence the use of obviously fake segregational propaganda.

 According to Dwight Caines, Sony's president of digital marketing, an estimated 33,000 phone calls were made to the toll-free numbers during a two-week period with 2,500 of them leaving voicemails with reports of alien sightings.
 Promotional material was also presented at the 2008 San Diego Comic-Con, advertising the website D-9.com, which had an application presented by the fictional Multi-National United (MNU).
 The website had a local alert system for Johannesburg (the film's setting), news feeds, behavior recommendations, and rules and regulations.
 Other viral websites for the film were also launched, including an MNU website with a countdown timer for the film's release, an anti-MNU blog run by fictional alien character Christopher Johnson, and an MNU-sponsored educational website.
 An online game for District 9 has also been made where players can choose to be a human or an alien.
 Humans are MNU agents on patrol trying to arrest or kill aliens.
 Aliens try to avoid capture from MNU agents whilst searching for alien canisters.
 This digital approach to marketing follows a rising trend among digital natives who develop marketing trends and techniques which are appropriate to the digital age, and is cost-efficient due to its reliance on social media and communications.
 This breaking down and circumvention of existing marketing structures follows postmodernist theory in cinema.

-WETA released in July 2010 Christopher Johnson and Son as sculptures.
+In July of 2010 collectible and effects company Wētā Workshop (which also did extensive work on the actual film) released a limited edition sculpture of Christopher Johnson and his son.

 According to the American Humane Association, the film displays an unauthorized "no animals were harmed" end credit, which is a registered trademark of the group.